Safety First: How To Prioritize Safety First In Every Aspect Of Life

 Make Sure the Battery and Charger

-If the indicator light does not light or just blinks on and off, the charger is imperfect.
+If the indicator light does not light up or just blinks on and off, the charger is imperfect.
 You can also test the charger’s production of electrical energy by using a multimeter.

 The charger’s production electrical energy should be a few volts above its electrical energy level (24V, 36V, or 48V).
-If the output electrical energy is zero or below level, then the charger is imperfect.
-The electric scooter motor not running due to a faulty charger.
+If the output electrical energy is zero or below the level, then the charger is imperfect.
+The electric scooter motor is not running due to a faulty charger.

 (FAQs)